Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/DEP-REM.md

 The diagnosis dataframe must have the following columns and datatypes
 - patient_id : str - Unique Patient Identifier
+- diagnosis_start_datetime : datetime64[ns] - Date when diagnosis occured
-- encounter_datetime : datetime64[ns] - Date of visit
+- diagnosis_end_datetime : datetime64[ns] - Date of diagnosis became inactive
-- diagnosis : str - ICD10 Code to determine whether patients are excluded from the measure (for encounters with mulitple diagnoses, duplicate the entire line and change the ICD10 code to the new diagnosis)
+- diagnosis : str - ICD10 Code to determine whether patients are to be included or excluded from the measure (for encounters with mulitple diagnoses, duplicate the entire line and change the ICD10 code to the new diagnosis)

 #### Demographic Data